How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Findings

 While the sections above drew themes across all domains, here we provide additional detail for each.
 To illustrate the most salient points and capture the unique character of each discussion, we created composites consistent with the content, language, and tone of responses we received from each group~\cite{creswell2018,willis2019}, shown in Table~\ref{table:domain_composites}.

 These composites illustrate nuance in how themes play out across domains.
-For example, attackers can use \genAI for many operational steps beyond content generation.
-Some domains, such as violent extremism and scams, are characterized by complex attack chains that involve not only attackers, targets, and tech platforms, but also involve activities such as complex financial transactions, or recruitment of followers to conduct online and offline operations.
-For example, violent extremist actors create persuasive content, recruit, fundraise, train, plan attacks, and execute attacks. \GenAI can be leveraged by attackers in all these steps; for instance, violent extremism experts expressed strong concern about \genAI enabling easy manufacturing of 3D-printed weapons.
+We highlight here two important points.
+First, \genAI can be used across complex operational chains.
+Attackers can use \genAI for many operational steps beyond content generation.
+Some domains, such as violent extremism and scams, are characterized by complex attack chains that involve not only attackers, targets, and tech platforms, but also activities such as complex financial transactions, or recruitment of followers to conduct online and offline operations.
+For example, violent extremist actors create persuasive content, recruit, fundraise, train, plan attacks, and execute attacks. \GenAI can be leveraged by attackers in all these steps; for instance, experts working to counter violent extremism expressed strong concern about \genAI enabling easy manufacturing of 3D-printed weapons.
 Correspondingly, \genAI can also be used by defenders in work beyond content moderation to disrupt these attack chains.

 \begin{listquote} \item ``An important change that I imagine will happen in the next one to two years: I think there will be a generative AI model that enables the easy creation of 3D-printed weapons...
 It will democratize access to 3D weapons in a way that otherwise wasn't really possible, 'cause now all you really would need is the printer itself.
 This is something that I'm definitely worried about, but I think it's something that we have to recognize is inevitable...
-Thinking about the democratization of 3D-printed weapons is something that I think we aren't really prepared for.''~\aff{V} \end{listquote}
+Thinking about the democratization of 3D-printed weapons is something that I think we aren't really prepared for.''~\aff{V4} \end{listquote}